 One of the more interesting wrinkles to the story of the Voyager craft is what went along with the spacecraft when scientists realized they would be flying off into distant worlds mankind might never know: a record.
-Specifically, a gold-plated record filled with everything from whale songs to bluesman Blind Willie Johnson — an attempt to encapsulate the planet Earth and the human race through sound.
-And while the original records are, far, far away, there was a Kickstarter campaign to release the contents of the record on vinyl, and you can now get it for $98.
+Specifically, a gold-plated record filled with everything from whale songs to bluesman Blind Willie Johnson.
+It was an attempt to encapsulate the planet Earth and the human race through sound.
+And while the original records are, far, far away, there was a campaign to release the contents of the record on vinyl, and you can now get it for $160 on Amazon.

 Cost of Modern Interstellar Spaceflight

 Of course, the fact that the only thing that’s ever gotten out of the solar system was built in the 1970s presents certain limitations.
 One potential plan — also from the 1970s — with a goal of actually seeking out life elsewhere in the universe was called Project Daedalus.
 Developed by the British Interplanetary Society, it would fly to Barnard’s Star (six light years away) and explore the solar system there.
 Unfortunately, though, this might remain a dream for quite a while longer: The estimated cost of the project ranges from $20 trillion to $174 trillion.

 - Cost: $10 billion

 Of course, maybe instead of trying to venture to places so far away that would take multiple human lifetimes to reach you could consider setting up camp somewhere closer.
 If you’re talking about the colonization of the moon–and some people are–NASA astrobiologist Chris McCay estimates that a small, starter moon base could be had for as little as $10 billion.

 More From GOBankingRates